Passive Multi-Target Visible Light Positioning Based on Multi-Camera Joint Optimization: Abstract

 \section{Abstract}

 Camera-based visible light positioning (VLP) has emerged as a promising indoor positioning technique.
-However, the need for dedicated LED infrastructure and on-target cameras in existing algorithms limits their scalability and increases deployment costs.
+However, the need for dedicated luminaire infrastructure and on-target cameras in existing algorithms may limit their scalability and increase deployment costs.
 To address these limitations, this letter proposes a passive VLP algorithm based on Multi-Camera Joint Optimization (MCJO).
-In the considered system, multiple pre-calibrated cameras mounted on the ceiling continuously capture images of positioning targets equipped with point light sources, and can simultaneously localize these targets at the server.
-In particular, the proposed MCJO comprises two stages: It first estimates target positions via linear least squares from multi-view projection rays; then refines these positions through nonlinear joint optimization to minimize the reprojection error.
-Simulation results show that MCJO can achieve millimeter-level accuracy, with an improvement of 19\% over state-of-the-art algorithms.
-Experimental results further show that MCJO can achieve an average position error as low as 5.63 mm.
+In the considered system, multiple ceiling-mounted pre-calibrated cameras continuously capture images of targets with unmodulated point light sources, and can simultaneously localize these targets at the server.
+In particular, MCJO comprises two stages: It first estimates target positions via linear least squares (LLS) from multi-view projection rays; then refines these positions through nonlinear joint optimization to minimize the reprojection error.
+Simulation results show that MCJO can achieve millimeter-level accuracy, with an improvement of 19\% over an LLS-based state-of-the-art algorithm.
+Experimental results further show that MCJO achieves an average position error as low as 5.63 mm.